 I started out doing solo performances through being asked to perform Welcome to Country at various events.

 I wrote my first song I am a Darug Woman six years ago in response to many people saying the Darug people no longer existed or that we are the Eora nation. ( Eora is simply the Darug word for people of this place)

-Since then I have written five more songs:
+Since then I have written seven more songs: